-Federal Appeals Court Upholds SB 1172 Protecting California’s Youth
+Federal Appeals Court Upholds Bill Protecting LGBT Youth in California

 Today the U.S. Court of Appeals for the Ninth Circuit upheld California SB 1172 which prohibits dangerous and disproved efforts designed to change a young person’s sexual orientation or gender expression that have proven to inflict great emotional harm.
 Gov. Jerry Brown signed the bill into law last year.
 A similar bill in New Jersey was signed into law by Republican Gov. Chris Christie just last week.
 Upon learning of the Court’s decision, Human Rights Campaign President Chad Griffin issued the following statement: